ninypops/personal/content/posts/2016-02-02---A-Brief-History-of-Typography.md

 socialImage: /media/image-0.jpg
 title: How Do You Wanna Do This?
 date: 2020-09-15T20:41:36.351Z
-description: Create a new website presented the opportunity to explore new frameworks but I really wasn't ready for just how many there were to choose from.
+description: Creating a new website presented the opportunity to explore new frameworks but I really wasn't ready for just how many there were to choose from.
 category: Technology